elcicd/el-CICD-docs/developer-quide.md

 # Overview

-This developer guide will help explain what is needed to adopt a software project to build and deploy to OKD with el-CICD.
+This developer guide will help explain what is needed to adopt a software project to build and deploy to OKD or Openshift with el-CICD.
+For the remainder of the document wherever OKD is referenced, OpenShift may be safely inferred.

 This document is **not** meant to be a comprehensive tutorial, but rather a basic reference for software developers whose projects are to be built and deployed by el-CICD.  _**For a deeper explanation of el-CICD as a whole and its functionality, read the full manual in the README file in this repository.**  There are also number of test projects in this repository that can be used as a basic, functional reference.

+## Basic Steps

-_A short overview of the steps developers need to undertake is as follows:
+A short overview of the steps developers need to undertake is as follows:

 * Decompose each application's microservices/components into individual Git repositories
   * One Git repository per Docker image built